strapi/documentation/docusaurus/docs/dev-docs/api/plugins/server-api.md

 ### destroy()

-The [destroy](/dev-docs/configurations/functions#destroy) lifecycle function is called to cleanup the plugin (close connections, remove listeners…) when the Strapi instance is destroyed.
+The [destroy](/dev-docs/configurations/functions#destroy) lifecycle function is called to cleanup the plugin (close connections, remove listeners, etc.) when the Strapi instance is destroyed.

 **Type**: `Function`